 Reasons for HSPs to go on

-But being sensitive can also help us engage with the pleasures and beauties of life, as Dr. Aron notes:
+Being sensitive can also help us engage with the pleasures and beauties of life, as Dr. Aron notes:

 “Family, friends, falling in love, service, beauty, nature, spiritual insights, laughter, satisfying work, curiosity about how humanity will handle the next few decades, dark as they may seem, and the awareness of the wrenching blow dealt to those left behind when one of us falls into the darkness–these are pretty good reasons to live.”